 Short story about a priest at the time of the Black Death

+The man was so angry, and so close, he was spitting in the priest's face, as he replied.
 "How do you know that priest?
-Look around you we are in hell, there are not even enough people to bury the corpses these days or to give them the last rites.
-Look they lie rotting in the street, covered in fleas and flies, their own vomit and excrement, and these dam rats gnawing at them.
+Look around you, we are in hell, there are not even enough people to bury the corpses these days or to give them the last rites.
+Look, they lie rotting in the street, covered in fleas and flies, open sores, and the smell of the excrement, from when they died and their bowels released, and these damn rats gnawing at them.
 These were my friends, my family, it breaks my heart.
 Maybe you need to get a shovel and start doing some work for a change."

-The man shrugged his assent and picked up the shovel of the other gravedigger and climbed into the cart next to the priest.
+The man shrugged his assent and carrying his youngest got into the cart next to the priest.
 They rode on in silence towards the graveyard.
 Three days later both men were dead from pestilence and there was no one to bury them.